phodal/github-action-heroku-react/README.md

 ## Production

-Because Heroku needs a server application, we need to build a simple server application with express.
+For SPA (like React, Vue, Angular), Heroku default to start dev mode.
+For better performance, Because Heroku needs a server application, we need to build a simple server application with express to host static files.

 1. create `Procfile` with custom start command: `web: npm run serve`.
 2. create start command in `package.json` file's `scripts` field with: `"serve": "node serve.js"`.